frostedechoes/canneddragons/Drafts/Everything Is Awesome.md

 It's not an easy thing to understand, at that age, how the pendulum swings to overcorrect for past inequities and that we must endure current inequities to atone for the past.

-Boys may not get the sort of positive affirmation that girls do these days, but the situation isn't too dire.
+Boys may not get the sort of positive affirmation that girls do these days, but the situation doesn't always seem too dire.
 When I recollected the incident to my now 10-yr.-old son, he replied with, "I was so stupid back then."